 Two-Factor Authentication (2FA) at NC State

-To protect its most vital campus resources, NC State uses two multi-factor authentication services: Duo Security and Google 2-Step.
+- To protect its most vital campus resources, NC State uses two a multi-factor authentication service: Duo Security.

 Virtual Computing Lab (VCL)